 - Lesser the borrowed money – safer you are

-The example given was quite interesting, the idea to to insure the CDs is really good but to have extended the same idea to mortgaged bonds proved to be disastrous.
+The example given was quite interesting, the idea to to insure the Commercial debts is really good but to have extended the same idea to mortgaged bonds proved to be disastrous.
 Though the idea is still good, but the outcome was not.

 - Bank on tried and true